dvdwinden/remyvdw/src/index.md

 </figure>

 When at home, I watch, read, listen to and play many things.
-Currently I'm very much living up to my 30s by taking pictures of birds and baking my own bread.
+Currently, I'm very much living up to my 30s by taking pictures of birds and baking my own bread.
 And, I like to keep chipping away at my personal illustration and motion design work, too.

 <figure>
   <img src="{{ '/assets/flip.gif' | url }}" alt="Flip!" />